kyletimmermans/wicked/README.md

 ## How to run it
 1. Prerequisite: Must have Python3
+2. `git clone https://github.com/kyletimmermans/wicked.git && cd wicked`
-2. Run: **pip3 install -r requirements.txt**
+3. `pip3 install -r requirements.txt`
-3. Run: **python3 Wicked.py**
+4. `python3 Wicked.py`
-4. Input your username/email/phone # and password for Instagram (MFA code too, if enabled), and wait a few minutes for it to return the results.
+5. Input your username/email/phone # and password for Instagram (MFA code too, if enabled), and wait a few minutes for it to return the results.
 Run time is dependent on how many people you follow / follow you

 _Note:_